Club and club drug studies; Youth studies, Leisure studies, electronic dance music cultures, night-time economy research

 Soc 491 Cybercrime (MSc)

-I also contribute to the Centre for Gender and Women's Studies first year lecture programme and to the FASS Reasearch Training Programme
+Contribution to Gender and Women's Studies first year lecture programme.

 Moore, K (2010), Digital Affect: 'Committed Clubbers', ICTs and the War on Drugs, (invited speaker), The Technological Dimension of the Public Realm, Piensa Madrid, La Casa Encendida, Madrid, Spain, 22nd-24rd September 2010.